 You can adjust your confidence level of achieving the key result by clicking down the mouse on the confidence bar and dragging until the appropriate confidence level is selected.
 Alternatively enter the percentage into the confidence level field.

-Collaborating on a goal
+Collaborating on an OKR

 To mention someone, simple type the ‘@’ character followed by the first few characters of their name.
 You will see their name appear in the drop down list.
 Select it and then complete your comment and post it.
-The mentioned person or people will be notified and emailed straight away and when anyone else posts a comment about the goal.
+The mentioned person or people will be notified and emailed straight away and when anyone else posts a comment about the OKR.